 - Studio Audience: Implied to be the entire population of Denton.

-- Unintentional Period Piece: Mostly averted (due to anticipating reality televsion by a couple of decades), but the Space Invaders machines hit this pretty hard.
+- Unintentional Period Piece: Mostly averted, due to anticipating reality televsion by a couple of decades, but the Space Invaders machines hit this pretty hard in "Looking for Trade".

 - Villain Song: Farley has the aptly titled "Farley's Song".